L is for love.

 2) Romantic meal for two at home.

-Ok so this is nothing new but it has been said that “Cooking is love made visible” (Anonymous) and if like me you’re not the one frequently wearing the chef’s hat, then making an effort to create a special breakfast, brunch, lunch, picnic or dinner will certainly show you care to your other half.
+This is probably nothing new but it has been said that “Cooking is love made visible” (Anonymous) and if you’re not the one frequently wearing the chef’s hat in your relationship, then making an effort to create a special breakfast, brunch, lunch, picnic, or dinner, creating a romantic meal for two will certainly show you care to your other half.

 3) Create a playlist.